Procedural Rules, 29 CFR Part 2700

 (g) Dispose of procedural requests or similar matters;

-(h) Make decisions in the proceedings before him, provided that he shall not be assigned to make a recommended decision; and
+(h) Make decisions in the proceedings, provided that the ALJ shall not be assigned to make a recommended decision; and

 (i) Take other action authorized by these rules, by 5 U.S.C.
 556, or by the Act.